zabbix/zabbix-docker/Dockerfiles/build-mysql/README.md

 # Zabbix build base (MySQL) images

 These are the only official Zabbix build base (MySQL) Docker images.
-They are based on Alpine Linux v3.19, Ubuntu 22.04 (jammy), CentOS Stream 9 and Oracle Linux 9 images.
+They are based on Alpine Linux v3.19, Ubuntu 24.04 (noble), CentOS Stream 9 and Oracle Linux 9 images.
 The available versions of the image are:

     Zabbix build base 5.0 (tags: alpine-5.0-latest, ubuntu-5.0-latest, ol-5.0-latest)
     Zabbix build base 5.0.* (tags: alpine-5.0.*, ubuntu-5.0.*, ol-5.0.*)